ltk/garage/README.md

 Welcome to the Garage.
 This is the demo project for the SXSW 2017 workshop: What JavaScript Everywhere Really Looks Like.

-This repository includes the backend Node service that controls the garage and keeps track of its state, as well as the control interfaces for web, iOS, Android, and desktop.
+This repository includes the backend Node service that controls the garage and keeps track of its state, as well as the control clients for web, iOS, Android, and desktop.

-*The API must be running to use any of the control interfaces.*
+*The API must be running to use any of the control clients.*

 ## Dependencies